Semrush helps you:

 Use External (Outbound) Links

 External links to related pages help Google figure out your page’s topic.
-It also shows Google that your page is a hub of quality info.
+It also shows Google that your page is a hub of high quality content.

 And this isn’t just a theory.
 The folks at Reboot Online ran an experiment to see if external links helped improve rankings.

 They created 10 new websites.
 Half of the websites linked out to authority sites (like Oxford University).
-The other half had no external links.
+The other half had no outgoing links.

-And the websites with external links outranked the sites without them.
+And the websites with outgoing links outranked the sites without them.

 Phylandocic experiment – SERP